dns-prefetch/DMZ/Cybersecurity/IncidentResponse/OCI-data-safe.md

 In practice, the optimal configuration for Data Safe involves using a direct **SQL\*Net** connection to the target database within Oracle Cloud, secured via an **mTLS/NNE** tunnel.
 This ensures that the connection never traverses the internet, providing a more secure and efficient setup.
 This should be the preferred approach for all direct SQL\*Net connections.

-**Data Safe** assists in defining and enforcing audit policies for each target database, while also managing the data retention lifecycle for the **UNIFIED_AUDIT_TRAIL** table.
+Oracle **Data Safe** assists in defining and enforcing audit policies for each target database, while also managing the data retention lifecycle for the **UNIFIED_AUDIT_TRAIL** table.
 Effective retention management is crucial, as high-traffic databases can generate a large volume of audit records that eventually need to be purged.
 A standard SQL DELETE statement may not be efficient enough to keep up with the removal of these records, so implementing a table partitioning strategy is recommended to improve performance and streamline the retention process.

 ### How Oracle Data Safe Connects to Oracle Database to Read the `UNIFIED_AUDIT_TRAIL`